zhixingheyi-tian/OAP/oap-shuffle/RPMem-shuffle/README.md

 ### 2.2.
 Recommended RDMA NIC
 -------------------------

-RPMem shuffle extension  is using HPNL (<https://cloud.google.com/solutions/big-data/>) for network communication, which leverages libfabric for efficient network communication, so a RDMA capable NIC is recommended.
+Shuffle Remote PMem Extension is using HPNL (<https://cloud.google.com/solutions/big-data/>) for network communication, which leverages libfabric for efficient network communication, so a RDMA capable NIC is recommended.
 Libfabric supports